networktocode/pyntc/README.md

 * Arista EOS - uses pyeapi (eAPI)
 * Juniper Junos - uses PyEz (NETCONF)

-As you can see it's multi-vendor and multi-API library.
+It is a multi-vendor AND multi-API library.

 # Installing pyntc